Session Strategies

 SESSION WORKFLOWInvestigateCan we implement X?Does this API support Y?How does it affect tests?DocumentIdea, behaviours,technical detailsPlanGive doc to agent.Review plan.ExecuteImplement.One task at a time.

-Exploration Document vs Agent Plan
+Investigation Document vs Agent Plan

 These are two different things.